SchwarzRene/Eduflow/docs/DEVELOPMENT.md

 # Development Guide

-This document provides information for developers working on the TISS Auto-Anmelden project.
+This document provides information for developers working on the EduFlow Pro project.

 ## 🏗️ Architecture Overview